Democracy & Elections Executive Branch Lawfare News

 We also don’t engage in “lawfare”—as that term has come to be used by Donald J. Trump and the people around him, to refer to politically motivated investigation and prosecution of the once and future president.
 For the record, we used “Lawfare” as the name of this site more than a decade before it became a buzzword for litigation against Trump.

 Indeed, contrary to the belief of a lot of conspiracy theorists and no small number of Trump opponents, Lawfare is not the “resistance.”
 I don’t make a secret about my views; a lot of other Lawfare writers don’t either, in any number of different directions and on any number of topics.
 Lawfare publishes strong arguments even (and sometimes especially) when they differ from my own views.
 But Lawfare’s role resides in supporting sober and serious decision-making on hard policy and legal choices our country faces by providing timely, fact-based information and analysis with academic-depth and magazine-level accessibility to a wide audience of interested stakeholders.
-Although many of Lawfare’s contributors have, and presumably will, publish analyses that object to Trump’s goals and methods and those of his administration, we will also not shy away from noting when Trump makes sound policy choices within the bounds of the law—as we have always done.
+Although many of Lawfare’s contributors have published analyses that object to Trump’s goals and methods and those of his administration, and presumably will continue to do so, we will also not shy away from noting when Trump makes sound policy choices within the bounds of the law—as we have always done.

 Lawfare’s role in this era is thus to explore what it means for U.S. national security and law when the executive branch is led by someone who is not merely an iconoclast and a convicted felon, but who has engaged in and supported activities inimical to both the internal security interests of the country and its foreign relations interests in the past.
 Regardless of how President-elect Trump’s second term unfolds, we remain steadfast in Lawfare’s commitment to independent, nonpartisan analysis, research, and reporting on all issues related to national security, law, and policy.